leefong123/terraform-create-ec2/README.md

-##Creatnge ec2 instance using terraform
+## Create ec2 instance using terraform

 ### How to Apply Terraform